ppedin/grad_rag/STANDARDIZED_EVALUATION_GUIDE.md

 - **GraphRAG logs**: `standardized_evaluation_logs/graphrag/{dataset}_{setting}/`
 - **VectorRAG logs**: `standardized_evaluation_logs/vectorrag/{dataset}_{setting}/`
+- **All-Context logs**: `standardized_evaluation_logs/allcontext/{dataset}_{setting}/`
 - **Session summaries**: Auto-generated at the end of each evaluation session

+## All-Context System Features

+The All-Context system has unique characteristics that are captured in the standardized logs:

+- **No RAG**: Uses entire document in prompt, no retrieval step
+- **Prompt Evolution**: Tracks system prompt optimization across iterations
+- **Direct Context**: Full document provided to answer generation
+- **Iterative Improvement**: Prompt critique and optimization for better performance

-The standardized evaluation logging system provides a robust foundation for automated analysis and comparison of GraphRAG and VectorRAG performance across different datasets and settings.
+The standardized evaluation logging system provides a robust foundation for automated analysis and comparison of GraphRAG, VectorRAG, and All-Context performance across different datasets and settings.